mongo527/siriproxy-sickbeard/README.md

 + what is on tonight
 + what is on this week
 + what shows did i get
++ refresh plex library OR refresh media center library

 + In my experience Siri has a problem when I say Sick Beard.
 So I instead say my shows.
++ Siri also has a problem with Plex, so media center or show is also accepted.

 Notes
 --